Travellers

 Liquor outlets and bars must be closed while in port.
 Under no circumstances should liquor be given or sold to visiting Canadian residents, shore personnel, or stevedoring personnel while the ship is in port.

 While in port, one bar per 1,000 passengers, or one bar per deck that provides hospitality services (whichever is greater), may be allowed to remain open.
 For example, if there are four decks providing hospitality services, four bars may be allowed to remain open.
+A deck that predominately consists of accommodation space is not considered to be a hospitality deck.

 A letter requesting permission to open bars must be submitted to the FPOA inbox at the beginning of the season.
 This letter must include the bar location, the time it will be open, and, once suitably endorsed by the CBSA, will act as standing authority to open these bars, while in port, for the entire season.
 For any amendments to the original request, or if special circumstances exist that require additional bars to be open, another letter must be submitted to the CBSA.